lalitc18/mysql-backup/README.md

-MySQL_ALL_IN_ONE_BACKUP script will take single database or all database backup.
+"mysql_backup_tool" script will take single database or all database backup.
 Backup will be a logical backup taken by mysqldump tool.

 This one is initial version of this script will add few options soon.